Skip to main content

 3. Execute with confidence

-Use open-cli commands or the built-in MCP server.
-Every tool call, approval decision, and auth event passes through the hosted runtime and lands in the audit trail.
+Use open-cli commands against the hosted runtime.
+Every tool call, approval decision, and auth event passes through the same boundary and lands in the audit trail.

 Sources → governed catalog → command surface